 Afternoon: A visit to an Okanagan winery is a must.
 Find your way to the Grey Monk Estate Winery at 1155 Camp Road, Lake Country.
 Grey Monk is BC’s oldest Family Estate Winery.
 Taste some Odyssey Merlot or Pinot Noir and join a complimentary tour at 4 pm if you’re visiting during summer.

-Evening: After the wine tour treat yourself for exquisite fine dining at the Grapevine restaurant on its large outdoor patio and the spectacular view.
+Evening: After the wine tour, treat yourself to exquisite fine dining at the Grapevine restaurant on its large outdoor patio and the spectacular view.
 Take Highway 97 north back to Vernon.

 Vernon Itinerary Day 5